hardymathieu/nftsave/README.md

 Don't overthink it.
 I mark it as downloaded in the DB so I don't redownload it at the next run.

-# obvious changes, if you want to improve it
+# Obvious changes to make, if you want to improve it
 - don't write your API keys in the script file, use os variables instead
 - use the SQLite db from the start instead of relying on csv files initially.
 I only learned about SQLite after I had already created the first two scripts.
 And I didn't want to go back and change everything. it works :)
 - make all the variables much easier to find (wallets, chains, API Keys,...) so it's easier to maintain
 - if one thing requires that another thing be finished, build that into the script (as opposed to scheduling cron jobs naively 6 hours apart as "that should be enough")
 - make sure everything (csv, db, logs,...) gets outputted/created inside the folder where the script it running or at least someplace more manageable than /home/hardymathieu.
 Because it can get a little messy.
 And the backup config (rsync) would be easier if there was more order.
 - find an alternative to the OpenseaAPI just in case I can't rely on it anymore one of these days.
+Or to get data from more chains (Gnosis would be nice)

 # PSA: A note if, like me, you're new(ish) to Python, and shy
 The language (python) is great.
 But managing where it runs and the conflicts between all the things you install with "pip" is an incredible PITA.